Home » Do Live Rats Eat Dead Rats? [Rodent Cannibalism]

 Rats sometimes eat poisoned, dead rats.

 However, rats may fail to notice this or be unable to detect it.
 Also, if starving, it may feed on the carcass anyway.
-With nothing else to eat, rats will focus on an easy meal and not the dangers.
+With nothing else to eat, rats will focus on an easy meal, not the dangers.
 That’s because rats rarely survive for more than four days without food.

 That’s why most rat poisons focus on causing nervous system damage and internal bleeding, as the symptoms aren’t immediately connected to tarnished food.